stephenbradshaw/ad_ldap_dumper/README.md

 * meta

-The key names that match that of a category from the previous sectioin contain lists of each collected object of that type. e.g. users in the users key.
+The key names that match that of a category from the previous section contain lists of each collected object of that type. e.g. users in the users key.
 The schema section contains a dump of the LDAP schema and the meta section contains various information about the operation of the tool.

+Even when run against small environments, this is **A LOT** of information.
+You will likely need to have a good approach to make sense out of this - I use iPython, and will look to update this readme in future with some details about how to make effective use of this in various ways.

 # Evasions